kristiania/PG4200-Lab4-V26/src/main/java/assignment/README.md

 The difference is that if your operating system is busy with other tasks which are sharing your CPU, the clock time is not going to be a precise measure of the time spent on your method.
 However, for simplicity you may use _System.nanoTime()_ which records the clock time in nanoseconds.
+Maybe you have already used that for the extra exercise i Lab 1 for analysing _linearSearch_ ?
 Using nanoseconds you can get meaningful values for fast methods that when using seconds would give you always 0.

 To measure the time of a method, record the time **before** the call to the method